+Dating violence is defined as:

-"Dating violence" is defined as violence committed by a person who is or has been in a social relationship of a romantic or intimate nature with the victim.
-The existence of such a relationship shall be determined based on the reporting party's statement and with consideration of the length of the relationship, the type of relationship, and the frequency of interaction between the persons involved in the relationship.
-For the purposes of this definition-
+- Violence committed by a person who is or has been in a romantic or intimate relationship with the victim. - The existence of such a relationship is determined by considering: - o The length of the relationship, - o The type of relationship, and - The frequency of interaction between the persons involved.